shtse8/numdart/memory-bank/systemPatterns.md

   methods will be needed later.
 - **Error Handling:** Use standard Dart exceptions (`ArgumentError`, `RangeError`, `StateError`) for invalid operations or inputs.
+- **Modularity via Extensions:** Use extension methods for adding related groups of functionality (like aggregation) to keep the core `NdArray` class lean.

 ## 5. Future Considerations